 Although DMPED will generally endeavor not to disclose information designated by Respondents as exempt information, DMPED will independently determine whether the information designated by Respondents is exempt from mandatory disclosure.
 Moreover, exempt information may be disclosed by DMPED, at its discretion, unless otherwise prohibited by law, and the District shall have no liability related to such disclosure.

 Non-Liability

-By participating in the RFP process, each Respondent agrees to hold the District, its officers, employees, agents, representatives, and consultants harmless from all claims, liabilities, and costs related to all aspects of this RFP or the Development Parcel.
+By participating in the RFP process, Respondents agrees to hold the District, its officers, employees, agents, representatives, and consultants harmless from all claims, liabilities, and costs related to all aspects of this RFP.